-In Europe, in particular, sneakers are for sporting activities only.
+In many parts of the world, sneakers are for sporting activities only.
 White tennis shoes, Crocs and Birkenstocks are notably frowned upon by Spaniards and Italians.
 Instead, wear comfortable leather walking shoes in the city, and keep them polished and in good shape.
 White, lace-up tennis shoes are the calling card of American tourists (and don't even think about Velcro sneakers).

-Yes, we Americans do love our shorts, but most other cultures don't wear them for everyday walking around, no matter the season or how close they are to the Equator.
-Leave the khaki shorts for beaches, parks, tennis clubs and hiking trails.
-Our habit of dressing down to be comfortable is puzzling to most people overseas.
-Rarely will you see locals wearing shorts unless they're off to play soccer.
+Yes, we Americans do love our shorts, but some other cultures -- such as Indonesians and Vietnamese -- don't wear them for everyday walking around, no matter the season or how close they are to the equator.
+Consider reserving your khaki shorts for beaches, parks, tennis clubs and hiking trails.

 Never wear expensive, flashy jewelry abroad, unless you want your diamond rings, pearls and pricey watches to be tagged for someone else's collection.
 Since there's probably no need to impress anyone that much on your trip abroad, leave the valuables at home.

 Religious Imagery, Curse Words or National Flags

 Avoid clothing sporting religious or military symbols, swear words, national flags and any words or symbols written in a language you cannot translate.
 There's no need to unintentionally spark an emotional debate while on vacation.
 It's also not a bad idea to leave religious jewelry, even cross necklaces, at home.
 If you must, wear them under your clothes so they're not visible to anyone.